Walton County Vehicle Impound Guide

 Once you've retrieved your vehicle, take these important steps.

-- Report damage to impound lot manager: Immediately report any damage to the impound lot manager and request a written acknowledgement of your report.
+• Report damage to the lot manager in writing: Immediately report any damage to the impound lot manager and request a written acknowledgement of your report before you drive away.
 This is crucial if you plan to file a claim for damages.